isc-projects/kea/doc/sphinx/arm/stork.rst

 Kea Statistics in Grafana
 =========================

-The ISC Stork project provides an agent that can be deployed alongside Kea and BIND 9.
+The ISC Stork project provides an agent that can be deployed alongside Kea.
 It exposes Kea statistics in a format that is accepted by Prometheus.
 One of the major benefits of Prometheus is that it turns repeated one-time observations into time series, which lets users monitor how certain behaviors change over time.
 It is easy to use other tools to visualize data available in Prometheus; the most common approach is to use Grafana to provide visual dashboards.
-The Stork project provides dashboard definitions for Kea and BIND 9 that can be imported into Grafana very easily.
+The Stork project provides dashboard definitions for Kea that can be imported into Grafana very easily.

 Learn more about Prometheus and Grafana on their websites: `Prometheus <https://prometheus.io/>` and `Grafana <https://grafana.com/>`.